+When the oil change warning lights up, or you reach a certain amount of kilometers, it is imperative that you get fresh fluids as soon as you can.
 Motor oil is a lubricant that helps your engine function smoothly.
 Over time, it gets contaminated with dirt.
-This can cause several harmful effects such as stalling and erosion or could lead to complete seizure of the engine.
-So how do you know when it’s time to change/replenish your car’s oil?
+This can cause several harmful effects or could lead to a complete seizure of the engine.
+Notably, Changing your car’s oil diligently will also save you money in the long run because rebuilding your car’s engine if something does go wrong down the line is costlier than religiously maintaining your automobile.
+So how do you know when it’s time to change or replenish your car’s oil?

-The quick answer is to bring in your car to the nearest dealership for Preventive Maintenance Service (PMS) every 5,000 to 10,000 kms or every 3 to 6 months, whichever comes first and depending on the vehicle.
-In case you can’t visit the dealership that often, here’s a quick way to gauge if you need to pour in a gallon or 2 or get your car serviced.
+The quick answer is to bring your car to the nearest dealership for Preventive Maintenance Service (PMS) every 5,000 to 10,000 km or every 3 to 6 months, whichever comes first and depending on the vehicle.
+In case you can’t visit the dealership that often, here’s a quick way to gauge if you need to pour in a few liters to get your car serviced.

-Wear gloves (for safety) and gently pull out the dipstick and wipe the oil off on a clean rag then put it back in.
+For safety, wear gloves and gently pull out the dipstick and wipe the oil off on a clean rag then put it back in.
 If it doesn’t slide in, try to rotate the dipstick to allow it to naturally bend according to the pipes curve.

 Pull the dipstick out again and check the oil residue at the end of the stick.
 See if the oil build-up starts an inch or two from the end.
 If so, this means that the engine still has sufficient oil in it.
 On the other hand, if it’s less than an inch then you’ll have to add more oil.
 In addition, most dipstick has an indicator (Add-Full) which would enable you to gauge if your car’s running low on oil.